LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions-Part1.md

 author: Brian Bird
 ---

 <h1>Lab 4, Part 1 Instructions</h1>

 **CS 133JS, Beginning Programming: JavaScript**

+[TOC]

+## Objective

+The objective of this lab is to give you practice using the following types of loops:

+- while
+- do...while
+- for

 ## Overview

-The objective of this lab is to give you practice using:  while loops, do-while loops, for loops
+For each of the exercises, complete the "stub" function in the file, [CS133JS_Lab04_Part1.js](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part1.js).

+- Please do not change the names of files or functions, or change the function parameters.
+I use automated testing to check your code and these kinds of changes will cause tests to fail.
+- For many of the functions I've provided correct variable initialization and a return variable.
+For best results, do not change these.

+Check each completed function by opening  [CS133JS_Lab04_Part1.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part1.html), which calls each of the functions and checks to see if it returns the correct value based on the arguments that it passes to the function.

+- Do not change any code in this .html file.

+## Troubleshooting Tips

+- If the colors (red or green) disappear, it means you have a syntax error in your .js code.

+- If the file takes a long time to load, it means there is probably an "infinite loop" in your .js file.
+To fix this:
+  - Check your loop condition to make sure that it can become false.
+  - If there is a loop counter, make sure it is being incremented, decremented, or it's count changed in a way that will eventually cause the loop to stop.
+  - Copy and paste the loop code into the console to test it there where you don't have to wait for the web page to load.
+  - Check to browser console for error messages.

 ## Exercises

-For each of the exercises, complete the "stub" function in the file, [CS133JS_Lab04_Part1.js](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part1.js).

-Check each completed function by opening  [CS133JS_Lab04_Part1.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Part1.html), which calls each of the functions and checks to see if they return the correct values based on the arguments that it passes to the functions.

 1. Complete the code for the *do while* loop so that it counts from 2 to 10 by twos.